Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-\begin{theorem}[CSQ lower bound of $\omega(\OPT)$] There exists a function $F(\eps)$ that goes to infinity as $\eps \to 0$, such that for any $\eps>0$ and any constant $\alpha \ge 1$, there exists a family of instances with $\OPT\le \eps/\alpha$ such that any CSQ algorithm that can agnostically learn an arbitrary ReLU neuron with loss at most $\alpha \cdot \OPT + \eps$ (as defined in \cref{eq:intro:formulation}) must use either $2^{d^{\Omega(1)}}$ queries or queries of tolerance $d^{-F(\eps)}$. \end{theorem} The above theorem shows that no efficient CSQ algorithm can achieve error of $O(\OPT)$, since doing so requires either $\text{exp}(d^{\Omega(1)})$ queries (exponential time) or $d^{-F(\epsilon)} = d^{\omega(1)}$ tolerance (superpolynomial samples) in the CSQ framework.
+\begin{theorem}[CSQ lower bound of $\omega(\OPT)$] There exists a function $F(\eps)$ that goes to infinity as $\eps \to 0$, such that for any $\eps>0$ and any constant $\alpha \ge 1$, there exists a family of distributions with $\OPT\le \eps/\alpha$, under which any CSQ algorithm that can agnostically learn an arbitrary ReLU neuron with loss at most $\alpha \cdot \OPT + \eps$ (as defined in \cref{eq:intro:formulation}) must use either $2^{d^{\Omega(1)}}$ queries or queries of tolerance $d^{-F(\eps)}$. \end{theorem} In other words, no efficient CSQ algorithm can achieve error of $O(\OPT)$, since doing so requires either $\text{exp}(d^{\Omega(1)})$ queries (exponential time) or $d^{-F(\epsilon)} = d^{\omega(1)}$ tolerance (superpolynomial samples) in the CSQ framework.
 In particular, since many variants of gradient descent (GD) under the $L^2$ loss are captured by the CSQ model, this points to the sub-optimality of GD for learning even a single neuron, and motivates the design of new hybrid algorithms for learning neural networks.